Rules of Engagement for Successfully Sharing Your Faith

 Jesus is on one side and all of us are on the other.
 We hold all of our beliefs, including our own, up to the light of God's Word.
 That makes us partners in the search for truth, not adversaries.

-So a simple example of this type of approach would be a discussion with a Baptist or a methodist friend, concerning baptism.
+So, a simple example of this type of approach would be a discussion with a Baptist or a Methodist friend, concerning baptism.
 The debate would never end if it were approached with the idea that we would argue what does the Church of Christ teach versus what do Baptists teach.
-The discussion becomes more fruitful, less acrimonious if we put it into this perspective.
-"Let's study what the Bible teaches about baptism and discuss what we learn."
+The discussion becomes more fruitful and less acrimonious if we put it into this perspective.
+"Let's study what the Bible teaches about baptism and discuss what we've learned."

 There may not be immediate agreement.
-The other side may not accept certain conclusions that we readily approve of, but communication will happen and God's Word will be read and discussed and perhaps the discussion will end well with the desire to continue because there was respect.
+The other side may not accept certain conclusions that we readily approve of, but communication will happen and God's Word will be read and discussed, and perhaps the discussion will end well with the desire to continue because there was mutual respect.

 If you keep the discussion between people's beliefs and God's Word (and not between your idea versus their idea) then you have a better chance of actually teaching God's Word and will, rather than your own.